gtrafimenkov/devops-toolkit/readme.md

 Useful code examples and modules for Packer, Terraform, Ansible, etc.

-This code can be used free of charge in any projects.
+This code can be used free of charge in any project.

 ## Bug reports